dvlpr-prgmr/auto-clip/README.md

 ### Deploy to Netlify

-Netlify can host the **frontend** only.
-The clipping backend must run elsewhere (for example on a VM, container host, or PaaS) because it depends on `ffmpeg` and long-running HTTP requests that are not well suited to Netlify Functions.

-To deploy the frontend to Netlify:

-1. Create a new Netlify site pointing at this repository.
-2. In **Site settings → Build & deploy → Environment**, add `VITE_API_BASE` with your backend URL (for example, `https://api.example.com`).
-3. Use the default build settings from `netlify.toml` (base `frontend/`, command `npm run build`, publish directory `dist`).
+Netlify hosts both the frontend and the serverless clipping backend.
+Use the default build settings from `netlify.toml` (build command `npm install --prefix frontend && npm run build --prefix frontend`, publish directory `frontend/dist`, functions in `netlify/functions`).

-4. Trigger a deploy; Netlify will build the Vue app and serve it from its CDN while forwarding API calls to your separately hosted backend.
+If you want to call an external backend instead of the bundled functions, set `VITE_API_BASE` in the Netlify UI.